balazskreith/devclego/README.md

 Devclego
 ===

-Devclego is a lightweight skeleton for services written in C programming language.
-It is intended to be used to create services in a low-level programming language capable of processing data and react external events.
+Devclego is a lightweight skeleton to create services in a low-level programming language capable of processing data and react external events.
 The skeleton contains libraries and predefined macros for threading, making connectable components and create finite state machine.

 ## Table of contents